SAFEHR-data/uclh-synthetic-data/resources/configuration-files/readme-config.md

 person | person_id, year_of_birth
 death | person_id, death_date

+`person_id` is what is called a database key, i.e. it links records for the same person in different tables.

 ### configuration files for the first example

 #### src-stats.yaml
 Shows that there are only 3 values for `death_date` in the source data and only one for `year_of_birth`.
-The one for `year_of_birth` is because the dates in UCLH OMOP extracts are shifted to be all relative to birth in 1970 to reduce risk of patient identification
+The one for `year_of_birth` is because the dates in UCLH OMOP extracts are shifted to be all relative to birth in 1970 to reduce risk of patient identification.

 ```
 auto__death__death_date: